kinpro/PubnubBlog/Real-Time-Process-Monitoring/HowTo/README.md

 ## Real Time Process Monitoring Windows Phone 8.1

-This is a Windows Phone 8.1 Project created using Visual Studio 2015 and Windows Phone 8.1 SDK
+This is a Windows Phone 8.1 project created using Visual Studio 2015 and Windows Phone 8.1 SDK

-You can receive Alert Messages from Real Time Process Monitoring Service.
+You can receive alert messages from Real Time Process Monitoring service.
 You also receive messages from more than one server.

-This Project is responsible to process Alert Message from **PNRTPM** channel.
+This project is responsible to process alert messages from **PNRTPM** channel.

 ![Real Time Process Monitoring Logo](https://raw.github.com/marceloinacio/PubnubBlog/master/Real-Time-Process-Monitoring/HowTo/images/windowsphone81.png)

-This is MainPage.xaml
+This is the `mainpage.xaml` of figure above using `XAML` notation.
+We created a grid for messages and a button to starts and stops monitoring.
 ``` xml
 <Page
     xmlns="http://schemas.microsoft.com/winfx/2006/xaml/presentation"